Frank Kornet

 Francis Milton Kornet (born January 27, 1967) is an American former professional basketball player who was selected by the Milwaukee Bucks in the second round (30th overall) of the 1989 NBA draft.
 Kornet played two seasons in the NBA, both with the Bucks.
 In his NBA career, he appeared in a total of 89 games and averaged 1.9 ppg.
-He graduated from Lexington Catholic High School and played collegiately at Vanderbilt University from 1985 to 1989, and was named all-Southeastern Conference in his senior year.
+He graduated from Lexington Catholic High School and played collegiately at Vanderbilt University from 1985 to 1989.
+He was named all-Southeastern Conference in his senior year.

-Kornet's son Luke followed in his father's footsteps to Vanderbilt, signing with the school in 2013.
-He now plays in the NBA for the San Antonio Spurs.
+Kornet is married to five-time Emmy Award winning Nashville television news anchor Tracy Kornet.
+He has three children: Nicole played basketball at Oklahoma and UCLA; Luke followed in his father's footsteps in playing at Vanderbilt and now plays in the NBA for the San Antonio Spurs; and John.